 - Body Count to increase Combo duration with 8s

 - and Blood Rush for +% critical chance stacks with Combo Multiplier

 Okay, so we got some new terms we got to sort out the understanding of here – for example what is Combo Duration and Combo multiplier?

-Alright, so here’s how it works, basically every time you attack with your melee weapon within short periods of time will start a so called “Combo Counter” – you can see this Above you Weapon interface in the bottom-right corner of the screen saying a number together with an X after.
+Alright, so here’s how it works, basically every time you attack with your melee weapon within short periods of time will start a so called: “Combo Counter” – you can see this Above you Weapon interface in the bottom-right corner of the screen saying a number together with an X after.
 And this combo counter will track how many hits have been made.
-The Combo counter is RESET after 3s of not hitting any enemies with your melee – however duration can be increased with mods such as the one above – body count for example.
+The Combo counter is RESET after 3s of not hitting any enemies with your melee – however duration can be increased with mods such as the one above: body count.

 Once a certain number of hits have been made the weapon will receive a “damage multiplier” increasing the overall damage of the weapon – including both base and elemental damages.
 After 5 consecutive hits for example your melee weapon will get a 1.5x damage multiplier.

 After achieving 3 times the previous amount of hits that gave a damage multiplier, the damage multiplier will be increased by 0.5x – so for 15 consecutive hits you will get 2.0x damage multiplier for the melee weapons overall damage, after that its 3*15 = 45 which gives 2.5x damage multiplier, and I think you get the point after that.

 What this means for such a mod like Blood Rush for example I think is that every time you upgrade the combo multiplier, you also upgrade your critical chance with however many % your Blood Rush gives – I could be wrong here, but I think this is how that works :)